rarimo/worldid-integration-contracts/README.md

 }
 ```

-Where `signer` is the Rarimo TSS signer, `sourceStateContract` is the address of WorldID manager contract to listed to, and `chainName` is the name of the network (e.g. Ethereum, Sepolia, Mumbai) where the contract is being deployed to.
+Where `signer` is the address of Rarimo TSS signer, `sourceStateContract` is the address of WorldID manager contract to listed to, and `chainName` is the name of the network (e.g. Ethereum, Sepolia, Mumbai) where the contracts are being deployed to.

 After the configuration is provided, execute: